Skip to main content

 This section includes activities like raising new capital, paying off debt, and paying dividends.

-Using the indirect method?
-Subtract gains related to financing, like interest received, and add back financing expenses or losses, like interest paid.
+If using the indirect method, subtract financing gains (like interest received) and add back financing expenses or losses (like interest paid).

 The Bottom Line

-Grasping all of this information can be overwhelming if you haven’t studied accounting, so here’s a recap:
+Grasping this information can be overwhelming without accounting knowledge, so here’s a recap:

-• The income statement tells you if your business is profitable, so you can make decisions related to pricing, cost structure, or discontinuing a product line.
+• The income statement shows if your business is profitable, guiding decisions on pricing, cost structure, or discontinuing a product line.

-• The statement of changes in equity lets interested parties know how ownership has changed over the period and whether money has been paid out to these owners.
+• The statement of changes in equity informs interested parties about ownership changes over the period and any payouts to owners.

 • The balance sheet summarizes your financial position.
 If you have too much debt in an industry with shrinking profit margins and low growth, the business might lose its ability to service the debt over time.

-• And, finally, the cash flow statement tells you how efficiently you’re generating and using cash.
+• Finally, the cash flow statement shows how efficiently you’re generating and using cash.
 If your business doesn’t generate enough cash, how will you pay salaries, debt installments, or accounts payable?

-You just need to understand what each financial statement tells you and where the information in those statements comes from.
-Accounting software takes care of all the mechanical tasks like preparing the trial balance, calculating the net income, and drawing the statement of cash flows.
+Understand what each financial statement tells you and where the information comes from.
+Accounting software handles tasks like preparing the trial balance, calculating net income, and drawing the cash flow statement.

 Arjun is an accountant-turned-writer.
 After a stint in equity research, he switched to writing for B2B brands full-time.
 Arjun has since written for investment firms, consultants, and SaaS brands in the Accounting and Finance space.
 He loves chatting about business, balance sheets, and burgers.